A Little Czech Republic Culture

 Here are a few holiday tidbits:

 Czech calendars note a name on each day of the year.
 So, if today 's name day is Martina, then Martina is celebrating her Name Day (Svátek).
 Children receive small gifts on their name day and people are generally wished well.
-And, every flower shop has a sign announcing the name of the day.
+And flower shops have signs out front announcing each name...
+Today is Martina's name day.

 New Year's is fairly traditional with fireworks and celebrations.
 Many Prague locals like to exit the city for the forests and mountains.
 While Prague is swamped with tourists.